quicwg/base-drafts/draft-ietf-quic-transport.md

 The fields in the MAX_STREAM_ID frame are as follows:

 Maximum Stream ID:
-: ID of the maximum unidirectional or bidirectional (based on the second least signification bit of the stream id) peer-initiated stream ID for the connection.
+: ID of the maximum unidirectional or bidirectional peer-initiated stream ID for the connection.
+The limit applies to unidirectional steams if the second least signification bit of the stream id is 0, and applies to bidirectional streams if it is 1.

 Loss or reordering can mean that a MAX_STREAM_ID frame can be received which states a lower stream limit than the client has previously received.